 In June 2020, during her annual physical with Dr. Danielle Cooper, Patrice Carroll, 61, completed an online cancer risk assessment and received a genetic test kit to determine her hereditary cancer risk.

 The risk assessment, along with genetic testing for eligible patients, is offered through CARE ProgramTM, a partnership program between Lake Health and Ambry Genetics®.
 The CARE ProgramTM makes it easier to identify and manage a person’s hereditary risk for cancer.
-The program is available to all patients through Lake Health’s Cancer Prevention Center at Perrico Health Center in Willoughby, Lake Health imaging centers, and at many Lake Health Physician Group primary care offices.
+The program is available to all patients through Lake Health’s Cancer Prevention Center at Perrico Health Center in Willoughby and at many Lake Health Physician Group primary care offices.

 “Patrice had cervical cancer at an earlier age, and her mother and two sisters had been treated for breast cancer,” says Dr. Cooper.
 “Based on her family history and the risk assessment, her cancer risk was high and she was eligible for genetic testing.”